legislation/clml-schema/README.md

 * Issue #172146599 New top-level schema for amendment (Effects) data legislationEffects.xsd

-* Issue #172451773 delete top-level schema schemaLegislationBase-v1-0.xsd as it is not used nay more.
+* Issue #172451773 Deleted top-level schema schemaLegislationBase-v1-0.xsd as it is not used nay more.
 The XSLT LegXSD2PubXSD.xsl has been modified to create a TSO namespace version (from legislation.xsd) to deploy to legacy systems.

 * TBD